s41r4j/igbf/README.md

     - Supports: Windows, Mac, Unix/Linux (Termux)

 - If you have any quries/issues/errors, open an issue [here](https://github.com/s41r4j/igbf/issues)
-- I'm open to all contributions, clone and do a pull request
+- All contributions are welcomed, do a pull request